FIRST LEGO LEAGUE ROBOTICS

 Team members are also required to attend the following full-day tournaments.

 My student does not attend a CUSD school.
-Can they still join FLL?
+Can they still join your FLL program?

-No. Carlsbad Educational Foundation funds FLL for the Carlsbad Unified School District.
-Students must attend a CUSD school to participate.
+No. Carlsbad Educational Foundation funds FLL for the Carlsbad Unified School District only.
+Students must attend a CUSD school to participate in our program.

 What is the parent/guardian involvement?